-Mathematical understanding and procedural skills are equally important.
+Conceptual understanding and procedural fluency play a vital role in mathematics education.
 Both are assessable using mathematical tasks of sufficient richness along with student-centered representations and modeling.
 The standards provide clear signposts along the way to the goal of college and career readiness for all students.